RenuRamanSahu/RealTimeSpectralAcquisition/README.md

 # Real time spectral acquisition
-Take data from Ocean Optics Spectrometer and show the reflectivity, CIE color coordinates and the peak wavelength vs. time.
+This program acquires data from Ocean Optics Spectrometer and show the reflectivity, CIE color coordinates and the peak wavelength vs. time.
+It uses the python package seabreeze.

 Use the following steps to run the program

 1) Download all the files to a folder.